tact-lang/jetton/dev-docs/CONTRIBUTING.md

 We strongly advice against changing or editing the first type, since most-likely any new changes and code improvements shouldn't break them (only in case of the bug in the original jetton implementation)

-You can run unit tests with `yarn build && yarn test`
+You can run unit tests with `yarn test`

 To run end-to-end tests locally, you need: